65°

 • Implementing the “City of Villages” strategy of our General Plan.
 The strategy focuses growth in pedestrian-friendly, mixed-use areas linked to an improved transit system

 The City will concentrate much of its efforts in Transit Priority Areas.
-These areas are within half a mile of existing or planned transit stops, and identified in the San Diego Association of Governments' PDF icon 2050 Regional Transportation Plan.
+These areas are within half a mile of existing or planned transit stops, and identified in the San Diego Association of Governments' 2050 Regional Transportation Plan.

 bicyclists riding on Fifth Avenue